jeremehancock/BashScripts/README.md

     * [x265.sh](#x265sh) — Transcode to h265 HEVC via the Intel graphics card using VAAPI.
 * **Esoteric Utilities**
     * [arch-pacman-dupe-cleaner](#esotericarch-pacman-dupe-cleaner) — Remove duplicated Arch Linux Pacman entries.
+    * [arch-upgrade-postgres](#esotericarch-upgrade-postgres) — Automates the upgrading PostgreSQL from one version to the next in Arch Linux.
     * [init-btrfs-rootfs](#esotericinit-btrfs-rootfs) — Puts everything into organized BTRFS subvolumes + turns on snapshotting.
     * [clone-github-repos.php](#esotericclone-github-reposphp) — Downloads all of a user's/org's GitHub repositories.
 * **Bash Framework**